 - On the left, click or tap on “Blocking.”

 - Locate the profile in question and click “Unblock.”

 - After 48 hours elapses from the time you unblock someone, you can reply or view their profile again.

-In closing, you may think that someone has blocked you out of spite or anger, but that is not always the case.
+In closing, you may think someone has blocked you out of spite or anger, but that is not always the case.
 This article mentioned that someone could disappear from your friend’s list simply because they unfriended you or got banned, and it talked about how someone could be unsearchable because they changed their privacy settings.

 If you have been blocked online, there may be a good reason behind it, and it may be a good chance to evaluate your own behaviors online.
 If you’re concerned about your online friendship with another person, you can always ask them if they’ve deactivated their account.
-The response, or lack of response, will enlighten you to what is actually going on rather than worrying about it.
+The response, or lack of response, will enlighten you about what is actually going on rather than worrying about it.